nfroidure/WebSockIPC/README.md

 WebSocketIPC
 ============

+** Abandonated: ** I'm not doing to maintain this project anymore, i'll just leave it here for historical reasons.
+Feel free to reuse it according to its license.

 WebSocketIPC is a websocket server allowing you to synchronize a variable tree between each clients of the server.